Father sues Michigan school district for $1m after teacher cuts his daughter's hair

 He pulled his daughter out of the school and is now filing a lawsuit that claims her constitutional rights were violated.

-In addition to this, the lawsuit alleges racial discrimination, ethnic intimidation, intentional infliction of emotional distress and assault and battery.
+The lawsuit also alleges racial discrimination, ethnic intimidation, intentional infliction of emotional distress and assault and battery.

 Documents filed with the court say the district, "failed to properly train, monitor, direct, discipline, and supervise their employees and knew or should have known that the employees would engage in the complained of behavior given the improper training, customs, procedures, and policies, and the lack of discipline that existed for employees."